marcinjahn/technology-notebook/src/docs/programming/unity/index.md

 better to manually select the Apple Silicon version.
 :::

+## Hierarchy

+Game objects create a hierarchy.
+We can place items under other items.
+Then, the positioning of the child items is relative to their parents.

 ## Scripting

 Scripts can be added to the Assets, and they should be attached to some game